 The Chair of the Finance Committee shall serve as Treasurer of the Foundation for a non-renewable three year term.
 He/she shall also perform such other duties as may be delegated by the Board of Trustees.

-The Board of Trustees shall hire a Chief Executive Officer.
+The Board of Trustees shall hire and employ a Chief Executive Officer.
 Under the direction of the Board of Trustees, the Chief Executive Officer shall supervise the activities and business affairs of the Foundation.
 In accordance with the policies established by the Board of Trustees, the Chief Executive Officer shall: (1) have responsibility and authority for all operations and staffing associated with Foundation activities within the budget approved by the Board of Trustees; (2) direct the executive offices of the Foundation including maintaining all records; (3) oversee annual budget preparation and implementation, and the annual audit of the Foundation finances according to fiscal policies established by the Board; (4) perform such other duties as are assigned to him/her by the Board of Trustees; and (5) attend and report to the Board of Trustees at its regular sessions or whenever requested by the Board.

 ARTICLE VI - Meetings of the Board of Trustees